bdd/.vim/README.md

 #### A font family with italics ####
 You won't see italics in the terminal if your choice of font family doesn't have them.
-Under macOS, default monospaced font Monaco doesn't have italics but Menlo has.
+Under macOS, default monospace font, Monaco doesn't have italics but Menlo does.

-I find [Go Mono family][] to be delightful both in the terminal or GUI.
-If you use [Homebrew][], you can install it through Fonts Cask.
+I find [Go Mono family] to be delightful both in the terminal and GUI.
+If you use [Homebrew], you can install it through Fonts Cask.

 ```
 % brew tap caskroom/fonts